taky-kongo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 	* Prototype: int print_last_digit(int);
 	* Returns the value of the last digit

+9-times_table: This program is a function that prints the 9 times table, starting with 0.

+	* Prototype: void times_table(void);

 10-add.c: This program is a funtion that adds two integers and returns the result.